-The Summer 41 Chinook Management Unit consists of several populations which spawn almost exclusively within the Thompson River watershed, and migrate through the lower Fraser River from mid-July to mid-September.
+The Summer 41 Chinook MU consists of several populations which spawn almost exclusively within the Thompson River watershed, and migrate through the lower Fraser River from mid-July to mid-September.

 Within this stock group, CWTs from the Lower Shuswap River indicator stock are used to monitor survival and exploitation.
 Other systems of the aggregate are assessed visually, and work is underway to calibrate their escapement estimates.
-There are no pre-season or in-season abundance forecasts developed for this aggregate.
+There are no in-season abundance forecasts developed for this aggregate.